EN

 Max Sluizer was Anne's geography teacher at the Jewish Lyceum.

-Jacques Presser wrote about Sluizer in his book Ondergang.
+Jacques Presser wrote about Sluizer in his book Ondergang (The destruction of the Dutch Jews).
 He called him "Mr. S.", a "generally well-liked colleague."
 When Presser entered the Jewish Lyceum one morning he saw that one of the students there had written "Long live Mr. S.! "on a black board.
-For it was rumored at the Lyceum that he had ventured the flight to freedom with his family and had arrived safely in Switzerland.
-A short time later, the true story got through the school..[5]
+For rumour had it that he and his family had attempted to escape to freedom and had arrived safely in Switzerland.
+A short time later, the true story got out.[9]

 Footnotes

-1. a, b, c Stadsarchief Amsterdam, Dienst Bevolkingsregister, Archiefkaarten (toegangsnummer 30238): Archiefkaart M. Sluizer.
+4. a, b Stadsarchief Amsterdam, Dienst Bevolkingsregister, Archiefkaarten (toegangsnummer 30238): Archiefkaart Max Sluizer.